PhantomCybernetics/phntm_bridge_docs/self-hosted.rst

 - `Cloud Bridge on GitHub <https://github.com/PhantomCybernetics/cloud_bridge>`_
 - `Bridge UI on GitHub <https://github.com/PhantomCybernetics/bridge_ui>`_

-Note that you don't need to host the full Bridge UI server in order to develop and deploy custom UI widgets.
+..
+Note:: Note that you don't need to host the full Bridge UI server in order to develop and deploy custom UI widgets or input drivers.